HubSpot/vex/docs/api/3-Advanced.md

 If `showCloseButton` is set to false, `<div class="vex-close"></div>` will be ommitted.

+**Breaking change:** inline CSS can no longer be included in options.
+Use CSS classes, instead.

-Optional class names or inline CSS can be added to any of these elements by setting any the following options (with defaults shown):
+Optional class names can be added to any of these elements by setting any the following options (with defaults shown):

 ```
 className: ''
-css: {}
 overlayClassName: ''
-overlayCSS: {}
 contentClassName: ''
-contentCSS: {}
 closeClassName: ''
-closeCSS: {}
 ```

-The CSS options take an object to be passed to jQuery's `.css` function.

 ### API